Flagsmith/flagsmith/readme.md

 ## Using Flagsmith

 * **Flagsmith hosted**.
 You can try our hosted version for free at https://www.flagsmith.com/
 * **Flagsmith open source**.
 The Flagsmith API is built using Python 3, Django 2, and DjangoRestFramework 3.
 You can begin running the open source application using docker-compose.
-We also have options fore deploying to AWS, Kubernetes and OpenShift.
+We also have options for deploying to AWS, GCP, Azure, [Kubernetes](https://github.com/Flagsmith/flagsmith-charts) and [Redhat OpenShift](https://operatorhub.io/operator/flagsmith).

 ## Resources